- Immaculate Condition

 - Double Glazing

-21 Kingfisher Grove is an immaculately presented and spacious four-bedroom detached house situated in a popular development on the Eastern fringes of Galashiels.
+15 Kingfisher Grove is an immaculately presented four-bedroom detached house situated in a popular development on the Eastern fringes of Galashiels.
+Occupying a corner plot there are views over a pond and through the trees back towards the Eildon Hills.

-With a large number of amenities in the centre of the town, including a small convenience store within the development, the property has a generous enclosed garden to the rear, and is a short distance from the Borders Railway which runs to Edinburgh, with stations at either Tweedbank or Galashiels.
+With a large number of amenities in the centre of the town, including a small convenience store within the development, the property has a detached garage and a generous enclosed garden to the rear, and lies a short distance from the Borders Railway which runs to Edinburgh, with stations at either Tweedbank or Galashiels.

-Internally, the property lies across two levels and comprises four bedrooms, an ensuite shower room, a family bathroom, a sitting room, a dining kitchen, a utility room and a downstairs wc.
-With gas central heating, double glazing and good storage throughout it provides an excellent family home.
+Internally, the property lies across two levels and comprises four bedrooms, an ensuite shower room, a family bathroom, a sitting room, a dining room, a breakfasting kitchen and a downstairs wc.
+With gas central heating, double glazing it provides a warm and comfortable family home.

 Most Border towns can be reached from this central location, with the A7 located nearby having direct routes to Edinburgh and Carlisle, as well as the Borders Railway which will only make this region more and more accessible.